Channel catfish: Length and weight

-An average adult channel catfish measures at least 12 inches (30 centimeters) long, and weighs between 2 and 4 pounds.
-The largest specimen on record weighed 58 pounds and was caught in 1964 by an angler in South Carolina.
+An average adult channel catfish measures at least 12 inches (30 centimeters) long, and weighs between 2 and 4 lbs.
+The largest specimen on record weighed 58 lbs and was caught in 1964 by an angler in South Carolina.

 As channel catfish grow longer, their weight increases.
 The relationship between length and weight is not linear.
 The relationship between length (L, in cm) and weight (W, in kg) for nearly all species of fish can be expressed by an equation of the form: